doombubbles/bg3-mods/README.md

 ### Rogue

 - (EXPERIMENTAL) Now gains Extra Attack at Level 5
-- (EXPERIMENTAL) Now gains Improved Sneak Attack at Level 11, letting you trigger Sneak Attack an additional time each turn
+- Reliable Talent at level 11 now also makes the minimum result you can roll on damage die be 3

 (Because seriously, I haven't seen a single build that ever recommends more than 4 levels of Rogue)